jessethomascs/CSSABot/README.md

 This is a repository for the open-source Discord bot for the CSSA Discord and community

 Overview:
-  "CSSABot" is a resource tool to make the life of the Computer Science Student Association at Southern New Hampshire University a little bit easier to       manage our internal resources a little easier.
-The bot will will contain several capabilities when it is finished.
-Presently, this is work in progress     and is open source for the community to view in spirit of being future developers somewhere in the field of computer science!
-For a look at how this       project is doing, our trello board is listed below.
+  "CSSABot" is being developed to be an open source tool that will be able to be used at Southern New Hampshire University as a general tool for the Computer Science Club to bridge between club board staff and club members.
+The tool is being developed with an abstract generalization in mind so that it can also be applied to other clubs for use and easy setup.

 Trello Board:
   https://trello.com/b/EYX0bAtM/cssabot

 Dependencies [Latest version only]:
-  python: discord, json, os, random

-File Descriptions:
-  main.py: Contains all the functions relevant to python.
-This is a can of everything before porting to a javascript version of the bot
+  JavaScript: Discord.js, NodeJS